-This general truism was related to his work in “Bibliometrics,” where he looked at the exponential growth of science, the half-life of scientific literature, and the growth and distribution of citation networks between scientific papers.
+The above quote is related to Price’s work in “Bibliometrics,” where he looked at the exponential growth of science, the half-life of scientific literature, and the growth and distribution of citation networks between scientific papers.

-The interesting, and now more provable than they were, ideas all generally have the same implication.
-In his work specifically, that was: as time goes by the amount of works produced grows exponentially faster than works cited, thus if 100 papers are written by 25 authors, five authors will have contributed 50 papers.
+His takeaway was that as time goes by, the number of works produced grows exponentially faster than the works cited.
+Thus if 100 papers are written by 25 authors, five authors will have contributed 50 papers.

 This is sometimes related to the Matthew effect, which says “the rich get richer,” but can also be more broadly seen as a sort of libertarian justification of life where one says (as Jordan B Peterson does), “in practice, a tiny number of people produce all of everything” or in fancier terms “The square root of the number of people in a productive domain produce half of its total output.”
 Or, in the terms of the Pareto principle (80/20 Rule), roughly 80% of consequences come from 20% of causes (this rule has also been interpreted a lot of different ways).

 While one can see how these ideas all relate, one can also see how saying “some people do all the work” is different than saying something Price inspired, such as “people who came first are first to put ideas out and are thus cited more, and are thus relevant to more projects than people who come later.”
 As Price’s Law is about a sequence and chronology of citation, not a matter of effort or skill.